CamCove-Crichton/newborn-photography/README.md

 - Updated the New Booking Request form class to accept the date format in a day-month-year format and the widgets format to render the date in a day-month-year format
 - Update the view booking url to include the id, and create a new view and url and template to start the process to enable users to edit their bookings
 - Completed the view code to enable booking edits and to update the database with edited info
+- Added in a cancel button on the new booking request form, so users can cancel the bookings request if they no longer wish to make a booking request

 ### Future Developments